Tau Mai Te Reo | The Māori Language in Education Strategy (English)

 - Key actions for the Ministry of Education and education sector agencies

 Tau Mai Te Reo is a cross-agency strategy for the education sector.
-The agencies include: Ministry of Education; Te Aho o Te Kura Pounamu; Education New Zealand; Education Review Office; New Zealand Qualifications Authority; The Teaching Council Aotearoa New Zealand; Tertiary Education Commission; New Zealand School Trustees Association.
+The agencies include: Ministry of Education; Te Aho o Te Kura Pounamu; Education New Zealand; Education Review Office; New Zealand Qualifications Authority; The Teaching Council of Aotearoa New Zealand; Tertiary Education Commission; New Zealand School Trustees Association.

 The education sector includes all early learning, schooling, and tertiary education provision.